abstractacres/abstractacres.github.io/_posts/2025-01-05-Why-build-an-automatic-irrigation-system-Part-2.md

 >
 >20,100-40,204 gal/acre/month
 >
->Now let's convert are units to every thousand gallons per acre per month, multiply by the rate, and round to the nearest penny..
+>Now let's convert our units to every thousand gallons per acre per month, multiply by the rate, and round to the nearest penny.
 >
 >20.1 kgal * 2.81 = \\$56.48
 >